Anthony Poindexter: Professional career

 His chances of getting drafted were slim and depended on the teams doctors' opinions.
-It was the Baltimore Ravens who dared to take a chance on Poindexter by drafting him in the seventh round with the 216th overall pick.
-In his rookie season, he was placed on the injured reserve list and he returned for the Ravens' championship season in 2000.
+The Baltimore Ravens took a chance on Poindexter by drafting him in the seventh round with the 216th overall pick.
+In his rookie season, he was placed on the injured reserve list, but he returned for the Ravens' championship season in 2000.
 He played in 10 games on special teams where he caused one forced fumble.
 He did not play in Super Bowl XXXV, however.
 Shortly after the game, he was released, but was picked up by the Cleveland Browns in June 2001.
 He was released again in September that same year and never played another NFL game.

 Coaching career

 After the end of his NFL career in 2001, Poindexter returned to his alma mater as a graduate assistant.
 He eventually made his way up the coaching totem pole and was the safeties coach at the end of his tenure at the University of Virginia.

 In 2014, Poindexter accepted a position at the University of Connecticut as the defensive coordinator/safeties coach.
 Poindexter was dismissed along with the rest of the defensive coaching staff at the end of the 2016 season.

 In 2017, Poindexter was hired as the co-defensive coordinator (along with Nick Holt) and safeties coach.
 Purdue made two bowl games in his tenure as defensive coordinator.

-In 2021, Poindexter was hired as the co-defensive coordinator and safeties coach at Penn State.
+In 2021, Poindexter was hired as safeties coach at Penn State.
+At the end of the 2023 regular season, PSU defensive coordinator, Manny Diaz, left to take the head coaching position at Duke.
+Poindexter was then appointed as interim co-defensive coordinator for Penn State's appearance in the Peach Bowl.